 Instructions

-• Scoop chilled dough into small balls and roll in confectioner’s sugar.
+- Use a cookie scoop to scoop the chilled dough into small balls and roll them in confectioner’s sugar.
 I found that it was easy to just scoop out a chunk of dough, sprinkle some powdered sugar on it, and then roll it into a ball.
-Use a glass to smoosh the balls flat to about 1 inch thickness.
+Use a glass to smoosh the balls flat to about 1 inch thick.

-• Allow to cool on the baking sheet for a minute or two before moving them to a cooling rack.
+- Allow to cool on the baking sheet for a minute or two before moving the brookies to a cooling rack.

 Video